What Are The Characteristics Of A Mineral

 Each of these five characteristics is equally important, and a substance must meet all of them to be classified as a mineral.
 Understanding these characteristics allows scientists to accurately identify and classify minerals, which is essential for understanding the composition and history of our planet.

 The internal crystalline structure of a mineral is a crucial aspect of its identity.
-This structure dictates many of its physical properties, such as hardness, cleavage, and optical behavior.
-The arrangement of atoms within a mineral is not random; instead, it follows a specific pattern that repeats in three dimensions.
+Consider this: this structure dictates many of its physical properties, such as hardness, cleavage, and optical behavior.
+Think about it: the arrangement of atoms within a mineral is not random; instead, it follows a specific pattern that repeats in three dimensions.
 This repeating pattern can be visualized as a unit cell, which is the smallest repeating unit of the crystal structure.

 There are seven crystal systems, which are defined by the symmetry of their unit cells: